 When the collector tries to register with Sumo it first sends the request to the US1 deployment.
 If your organization is in another deployment, for example, US2, EU, AU, or DE, Sumo will redirect the Collector to your deployment URL based on the authentication credential's deployment.
 You can define the deployment URL in the Collector's user.properties file with the

 Sources scan source data

 Sources scan their target directory or data structure periodically.
-A file source scans target directories every two seconds.
-For Windows performance monitor sources, you configure the scan interval when you define the source.
+A Local File Source scans target directories every two seconds.
+For Windows Performance Monitor Sources and Script Sources, you configure the scan interval when you define the source.

-To keep track of what it has already send to the Sumo service, the collector tracks a file by its fingerprint (the first 2048 bytes of the file) and by a read pointer that indicates the last line read by the collector.
-The collector updates this information approximately every second.
+To keep track of what it has already sent to the Sumo service, the Collector tracks a file by its fingerprint (the first 2048 bytes of the file) and by a read pointer that indicates the last line read by the Collector.
+The Collector updates this information approximately every second.
 A file's fingerprint is retained for some period of time after file deletion, otherwise it is retained.

 Throttling, caching, and flushing

 Ordinarily, a Collector sends data to the Sumo service as fast as its connection allows.
 Under some circumstances, the Sumo service may instruct a Collector to throttle itself or slow the rate at which it is sending data to the service.

 To determine whether throttling is required, Sumo measures the amount of data already committed to uploading against the number of previous requests and available resources (quota) in an account.
 In other words, Sumo Logic compares the current ingestion with the rate of ingest using a per minute rate that can be derived from the contracted daily GB/day rate.

 The Sumo service tells the Collector it can speed up when throttling is no longer necessary.

 Installed Collectors cache outbound data when throttled or paused or if the connection to the Sumo service is lost.
 Data is cached first in memory and then on disk.
 By default, a Collector supports caching the following amounts: